 The Forensic Nurse Examiners Program (formerly known as Sexual Assault Nurse Examiners program or SANE) at UnityPoint Health – Meriter strives to help victims of sexual assault, child abuse, elder abuse, and domestic violence begin the healing process.
-Since 1988, the Forensic Nurse Examiners Program has provided care to victims of all ages, races and populations.
+Since 1988, the Forensic Nurse Examiners Program has provided care to more than 10,000 victims of all ages, races and populations.

 Located within the Emergency Department at UnityPoint Health – Meriter hospital, the Forensic Nurse Examiners Program provides care 24 hours a day, 7 days a week.
 It is the only program of its kind in Dane County.

 The Forensic Nurse Examiners Program is staffed by registered nurses who have advanced education and instruction in medical-forensic examination and in psychological and emotional trauma.
 Forensic nurses are available to speak to groups and organizations and may also provide expert testimony in a court of law.

 We recognize this is a frightening, traumatic time for victims.
 Our forensic nurses will provide a safe, compassionate exam and empower the patient to determine their plan of care, including: